Adaptive truncation of infinite sums: applications to Statistics: Computing truncated sums

 holds for all $n$.
 We then call $(\{L_n\}, \{U_n\})$ an \textbf{error-bounding} pair which traps the true sum $S$ in a sequence of intervals $[S_n + L_n, S_n + U_n]$ of decreasing width. \end{definition}

-Now, assume the positive decreasing series $\left(a_n\right)_{n\geq 0}$ passes the ratio test, that is, equation \eqref{eq:ratioTest} is true for some $L < 1$.
-Then, there exists $n$ large enough such that\footnote{This is for the case where $r_n$ decreases to $L$.
-The reverse case is analogous with positions reversed.}
+Now, assume the positive decreasing series $\left(a_n\right)_{n\geq 0}$ passes the ratio test, that is, Equation \eqref{eq:ratioTest} is true for some $L < 1$ and the ratio $r_{n} = \frac{a_{n+1}}{a_{n}}$ is monotonic.
+Then, we have~\footnote{This is for the case where $r_n$ decreases to $L$.
+The reverse case is analogous with the positions of the limits reversed.}

 is a bounding pair and the infinite sum $S$ is truncated up to an error $\varepsilon$ by

 if